 One frequent misconception is that mnemonics for students are just a form of 'rote learning' that lacks depth.
 Critics argue that memorising an acronym like 'Richard Of York Gave Battle In Vain' does not help a student understand the physics of light refraction.
 While a mnemonic is not a substitute for understanding, it is a tool for providing the 'labels' that allow for deeper discussion.
 A student cannot explain the formation of a rainbow if they cannot even remember the names of the colours.
 Research shows that once the basic facts are secure, students have more cognitive capacity to engage with complex concepts (Rosenshine, 2012).

 The teacher introduces this by writing the three 'words' in large letters across the top of the whiteboard.
 The teacher tells a story about an ancient chief named 'Soh-Cah-Toa' who lived near a triangle-shaped mountain.
 The learners then draw a right-angled triangle and label the sides, chanting the chief's name as they identify which ratio to use for a given problem.
-This verbal anchor prevents the common error of using the wrong trigonometric ratio during independent practise.
+This verbal anchor prevents the common error of using the wrong trigonometric ratio during independent practice.

 During a Biology lesson, the teacher shows a picture of a dirty pond and a sad fish.
 The teacher says, 'To keep our fish healthy, we must remember the order of classification'.
 The learners write the sentence in their books, using a different colour for the first letter of each word.
 The teacher then gives them a list of specific animals and asks them to 'sort them through the pond', checking each level of the hierarchy against the mnemonic.
 This provides a clear, step-by-step check that ensures accuracy in their classification work.